 Souvenaid is a medical drink containing an active ingredient called Fortasyn Connect.
 This is a combination of fatty acids, vitamins and other nutrients.
 It was developed with the aim of preventing the loss of important connections between brain cells that occurs in Alzheimer’s disease.

-Whilst this effect on brain cells has been shown in animal studies, it has not yet been confirmed that the drink has the same effect in people.
+Whilst this effect on brain cells has been shown in some animal studies, it has not yet been confirmed that the drink has the same effect in people.

 As it is a medical drink, it should not be purchased without first consulting your doctor or memory clinic about whether it is right for you.

-The study participants had also had tests like brain scans or spinal taps (also known as lumbar punctures) to show that their memory problems were most likely due to the very early stages of Alzheimer’s disease.
+The study involved 311 people who had mild cognitive impairment.
+They had tests, such as brain scans or spinal taps (also known as lumbar punctures), to show that their memory problems were most likely due to the very early stages of Alzheimer’s disease.

 Half of the people on the trial took the drink containing Fortasyn Connect once a day for two years.
 The other half took a drink with the same calorie content but without the active ingredient.

-When the researchers analysed the results at the end of the trial, there was no difference in the number of people who progressed from mild cognitive impairment to dementia during the study.
-Brain scans from the trial also showed that the people who took Souvenaid had less shrinkage in certain areas of their brain, including in the hippocampus, which is involved in memory.
+There was also no difference in scores in a specific series of memory and thinking tests.
+Brain scans from the trial did however show that the people who took Souvenaid had less shrinkage in certain areas of their brain, including in the hippocampus, which is involved in memory.

-What do these results mean?
+What do these trial results mean?

 What does Alzheimer's Society think?